alanjair226/Backend_pokeStore/README.md

 ```

 #### 3. Execute the seeders:
-After logging in as the admin, use the POST requests to populate the database with data.
+After logging, use the POST requests to populate the database with data.
 Use the token from the login response for authentication.

 Pokéballs Seeder: Send a POST request to localhost:3000/api/v1/seeders/pokeballs.